 - Dollop the cashew cream over the veggie mixture and gently stir, until everything is nicely incorporated.

 - Open the filo pastry and unfold the sheets.
-Take a couple of sheets and cover the rest with a dampened kitchen towel, to keep them from drying out.
+Take a couple of sheets and cover the rest with a dampened kitchen towel, to keep them from drying out while working.

 - Cut each filo sheet into 4 squares and place 1 square in each greased ramekin.
 Leave the corners to protrude and flop around the rim.
-This does not have to be precise or anything.
+This does not have to be precise.

 - Using a large spoon, fill the ramekins with the filling, allowing about 2cm space for the pastry.

-- Now take another couple of sheets of pastry and this time, cut each one in 16 (about 10cm) squares.
+- Now take another couple of sheets of pastry and this time, cut each one in 16 squares, approximately 10cm each.
 Lightly spray each square with olive oil.
 Scrunch up 8 squares and place them side be side over the filling, covering the top of each ramekin.
 Again, this is not about being precise, have fun with the process!

 - Serve with some steamed greens, or a lovely salad.
 Enjoy!

-* I like to use frozen mushrooms because they are packed full of flavour and can be easily chopped using a food processor, without becoming mushy.
+* We prefer to use frozen mushrooms in this recipe, because they are packed full of flavour and can be easily chopped using a food processor, without becoming mushy.
 However, any type and any version -fresh, jarred – will work wonderfully.
 You may also leave them sliced, or even whole for extra texture.
-I pulse them mainly because this way my children will not detect them.